The IN SEASON Lifestyle

 TOWARD THE END OF HANUKKAH

-This interesting month of Tevet comes along when we are finishing the last few days of Hanukkah.
+This interesting month of Tevet comes along just as we are finishing the last few days of Hanukkah.
 Thus; the beginning of Tevet starts with thoughts of The Great Light.

 Christians remember Jesus as being The Light of the World.

-They think of how God miraculously came to us on the coldest, darkest part of winter and entered the womb of a young virgin girl called Mary.
+They think of how God miraculously came to us on the coldest, darkest part of winter.
+He entered the womb of a young virgin girl named Mary.
+For nine months He change Mary’s world, then He began to change the world.

 THE HOPE FOR GOOD OVER EVIL